 - Setting a target date and interim milestones for becoming climate neutral.

-- Taking immediate steps to reduce greenhouse gas emissions by choosing from a list of short-term actions.
+- Taking immediate steps to reduce greenhouse gas emissions.

 - Integrating sustainability into the curriculum and making it part of the educational experience.